wkusnierczyk/playlists/playlists/the-rainbow.md

 The lyrics are minimal to the point of incantation — just the title phrase repeated like a mantra, with the English addition "Anywhere, I want you / Anywhere I want."
 The repetition emphasises a feeling of comfort and warmth, as if the sun's presence is a constant, reassuring force — a metaphor for a source of happiness or a person who brings light into the singer's life.
 The Fender Rhodes, the Moog, the Solina strings, the vocoder — all of Air's signature textures are already present, radiating that particular warmth that would define *Moon Safari*.
 But there's something rawer here, something more intimate — two men in a living room in winter, conjuring the sun.

-**The EP: Premiers Symptômes**

 *Premiers Symptômes* ("First Symptoms") consists of singles issued between 1995 and 1997, co-produced with Étienne de Crécy.
 It completely sets the scene for *Moon Safari* — five excellent tracks, nothing sub-standard, warm, comforting, and downright pleasant to listen to.
 "Les Professionnels" was later reworked into "All I Need" on *Moon Safari*, but "Le Soleil Est Près De Moi" remained unique to this collection — a jewel that never got the showcase it deserved.

-**The Artists**

-We profiled Air in detail with "Talisman" earlier.
-What "Le Soleil Est Près De Moi" reveals is that the magic was already there before *Moon Safari*, before the fame, before Abbey Road.
-Dunckel had studied mathematics at the Conservatoire in Paris, with tastes ranging from Ravel to Joy Division to Grace Jones.
-Godin was an architecture student who dabbled in soul and hip-hop.
-After their band Orange disbanded, Godin recruited Dunckel, and Air was born.
-This track is the sound of that birth — two friends making something beautiful in a living room while the neighbours bang on the walls.

----

 ### Let's Go Out Tonight
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Le soleil est pres de moi](#le-soleil-est-pres-de-moi) · [Life's What You Make It (1997 Remaster) →](#lifes-what-you-make-it-1997-remaster)</sub>